 One of the best ways to research home warranty companies is by reading third-party reviews.
 You can discover what actual customers are saying about them before you choose to do business with them.
 Make sure to check out HSA Home Warranty reviews and other home warranty providers from sources like the Better Business Bureau (BBB) before signing up.

 How to Get a Quote from HSA Home Warranty

 You can view available warranty plans in your state by using HSA’s online coverage cost estimator.
 For a customized quote, you can call 800-367-1448.

 Is HSA Home Warranty Right for You?

 HSA Home Warranty offers comprehensive coverage at affordable rates, and with the available upgrades and add-ons, you can design your coverage to offer even more protection.
-The major downside to this company is the fact that coverage isn’t offered in 24 states, so you may or may not qualify for a warranty, depending on where you live.
+The major downside to this home warranty provider is the fact that they don’t offer nationwide coverage, so you may or may not qualify for an HSA warranty, depending on where you live.
 The fact that it can take HSA up to 48 hours to contact a technician after receiving a service call request is another downside.